Dangers of Dehydration & How to Prevent Them in Hot Weather

-So we’ve all heard that dehydration is bad for you, but do we actually know why?
+So we’ve all heard that you should always keep hydrated, but do we actually know why?
 If not, keep reading to find out, plus learn how to prevent the dangers of dehydration!

 Dehydration is when your body doesn’t have enough water to function correctly.